 Let me introduce you to my newest favorite healthy eat: high flavor, high energy, highly DELISH blueberry muffins made with oats, greek yogurt, almond butter, honey, blueberries, and not much else.

 I made a batch early last week.
-They’re best right out of the fridge, where they almost taste like ice cream?
+They’re best right out of the refrigerator, where they almost taste like ice cream?
 I think it’s the super cold almond butter and blueberries.
-We went through 1 batch in a matter of days, so I whipped up another (and better the 2nd time!) for our weekend trip to the Poconos.
+We went through 1 batch in a matter of days, so I whipped up another (and better the 2nd time!).

 These muffins are a feel-good eat: